 I am not commenting on the results for Nellie’s children because at their age I think it is less likely they would have had a major role in painting their grandmother’s pots.
 In this I am following Priscilla’s lead.
 Also the number of pots by these potters in this collection is very small, so the results are particularly questionable.

-The three remaining pots spell Nampeyo’s name with a small “e” (1997-01, 2010-05 and 2015-14) and I believe that these were painted by either Nellie, Rachael, Beatrice or perhaps Daisy.
+The two remaining pots spell Nampeyo’s name with a small “e” (1997-01 and 2010-05) and I believe that these were painted by either daughter Nellie or granddaughters Rachael, Daisy or Beatrice.
 The collection contains an unexpectedly large number of pots signed “Nampeyo/Nellie,” which is a surprise given that Nellie was not known as a very enthusiastic. prolific or particularly skilled artist, so numbers alone would suggest Nellie as the maker.
-Rachael or Beatrice might also have painted and signed these pots

-I suspect that Daisy worked with her grandmother and was a master potter more than is recognized.
-Two of her four signed-with-letters pots in this collection use the capital “E,” but note that these are both miniatures.
-Her full–sized pots are signed with the lower case “e.”
+Of the three granddaughters, I suggest that Daisy was a particularly gifted painter and helped her grandmother more than is generally recognized.
+(See cf pot 2019-16).
+Sometimes Daisy signed her name with only her first name or an identification mark (2000-10, 2007-07 and 2007-08).
+Of her signed work including the name “Nampeyo” in this collection, two pots pots use the capital “E,” but note that these are both miniatures (2007-02 and 2015-07).
+The three full–sized pots are signed with the lower case “e” (1994-08, 2011-13 and 2019-16).
 I have reviewed a number of other full-sized pots signed by Daisy that are available online and all were signed with the lower-case “e.”
 Based on this additional data, I believe Daisy generally used the lower case “e” when signing pots, reserving the upper case “E” for miniatures, where the larger letter is more readable that the smaller letters..

-Of course more than one of these makers maker might have given birth to the three lower-case “e” pots signed “Nampeyo” in this collection.
+Of course the three lower-case “e” pots signed “Nampeyo” in this collection may have been painted by different daughters or granddaughters..
 Thus the origin of pots with a small “e” is less certain than pots that carry Nampeyo’s name using a capital “E.”

 The above strategy yields results that are unstable for many cells due to the small number of pots in any category.
 It would be a relatively easy task for a museums or other collectors to plug their data into this format and determine how the pattern of results change.